Little Greenbrier (Great Smoky Mountains): Walker Sisters Place

-The Walker Sisters Place (sometimes referred to as the King-Walker Place after its primary builders) was the home of five spinster sisters who refused to sell their 166 acre plot to the national park and maintained their traditional mountain life into the 1950s.
+The Walker Sisters Place (sometimes referred to as the King-Walker Place after its primary builders) was the home of five sisters who refused to sell their 166 acre plot to the national park and maintained their traditional mountain life into the 1950s.
 In 1946, the Saturday Evening Post published an article on the Walker sisters that drew a flood of tourists to the area.
 The "kitchen" part of the cabin was built in the 1840s by early settler Brice McFalls.
 The larger cabin was built in the 1850s by Wiley King.
-His sons completed the cabin's massive chimney, and his son-in-law, John N. Walker, built the cabin's porch and merged the larger cabin with the smaller McFalls cabin.

-By 1921, the cabin and farm had passed to five of Walker's daughters— Margaret Jane, Polly, Louisa, Hettie, and Martha— who had lived on the land their entire lives.
-The National Park Service assumed control of the land when the last of the Walker Sisters died in 1964.
+His sons completed the chimney, and his son-in-law, John N. Walker, built the porch and merged the larger cabin with the smaller McFalls cabin.
+By 1921, the cabin and farm had passed to five of Walker's daughters—Margaret Jane, Polly, Louisa, Hettie, and Martha—who had lived on the land their entire lives.
+The National Park Service assumed control of the land when the last of the Walkers died in 1964.

 In the 1930s, the commission responsible for buying land for the Great Smoky Mountains National Park unsuccessfully attempted to persuade the Walker sisters to sell the homestead.
 Fearing bad publicity, the commission balked at forcing the Walkers out via condemnation suits.
 The Walker sisters finally sold the farm in 1941 in exchange for a lifetime lease.
 A local legend claims the sisters were paid a visit by President Franklin Roosevelt who convinced them to sell the land (Roosevelt was in the area to dedicate the national park in 1940, but there is no known record of a visit to the Walker place).

-Greenbrier Cemetery
+Cemetery

 Greenbrier Cemetery is located next to the Little Greenbrier Schoolhouse.
 In many ways, the cemetery is representative of typical Appalachian cemeteries.
-Awkwardly constructed on a slope, nearly half of the graves are those of children.
+Constructed on a slope, nearly half of the graves are those of children.